yetanotherco/aligned_layer/docs/architecture/components/2_payment_service_contract.md

     function lock() external
 ```

-This function can be called by any user, to lock its funds again after unlocking.
+Any user can call this function to lock its funds again after unlocking.

 #### Withdraw